This family guide to Kauai post originally appeared on Marcie in Mommyland

 I usually don’t recommend it for families with young children because the beaches aren’t kid-friendly and it’s the rainy side of the island.

-The St. Regis Princeville Hotel is the creme de la creme of Hawaiian resorts.
-The St. Regis has an amazing spa, an infinity pool, golf course, tennis courts, etc.
+The Princeville Resort (formerly the St. Regis) is the creme de la creme of Hawaiian resorts.
+The Princeville Resort has an amazing spa, an infinity pool, golf course, tennis courts, etc. Check out the latest prices and more details.

 Kids ages 5-12 can participate in the Young Voyagers Club, a drop off kids club.
 They even offer delectable treats, child-sized robes, slippers, and a step stool for the little ones.

-The Westin Princeville Ocean Resort Villas is about half the price of the St. Regis.
+The Westin Princeville Ocean Resort Villas is about half the price of the Princeville Resort.
 It’s not a budget Kauai hotel, but moderately priced.
 They feature 4 heated swimming pools, a golf course, and a spa.
+Check out the latest prices and more details.

 For kids ages 5-12, they have the Westin Kids Club with interactive programming, custom travel journal, local activity guide, and more.